ziporah/Marlin/README.md

 board_build.offset = 0x10000
 ```
 4. Build project with platform.io on VS code is recommended.
 There are many tutorials on the web.
 You can follow them, **ADAPTING** steps to build this project.
 This one [here](/docs/Tutorials/build-es.md) in spanish made by me, and just another one [here](https://3daddict.com/marlin-2-0-beginner-guide-for-3d-printer-firmware/).
-5. If everything went well, you will find binary files firmware.[elf|bin|srec], generated in the build output folder:
+5. If everything went well, you will find marlin binary files with extension **.[elf|bin|srec]**, generated in the build output folder:
 ```
 <src_code_base_folder>\.pio\build\ET4\
 ```